scipopt/gcg/doc/resources/devs/howtouse/visu-manual.md

     sudo apt-get install python3-pip

-And then the needed package via
+And then the needed packages via

-    pip3 install <packagename>

-The packages needed for the scripts are (space-separated):

-    numpy matplotlib pandas sklearn
+    pip3 install numpy matplotlib pandas sklearn

 Furthermore, we recommend to install the package